scwatts/binfie_scripts/reference/misc_utility.md

 Both sanger and rch are project names and each assembly directory is prefixed with a digit (e.g. 3\_hybrid/) - indicating a 'better' assembly.
 To always have the 'best' assembly accessible in a standardised way, I place a symlink in the sample directory with the name `${sample}.fasta`.
-Here is a short and simple BASH loop that can do this well-enough that should be run in the `assemblies/` directory:
+Here is a simple BASH loop that can do this well-enough and should be run in the `assemblies/` directory:

 ```bash
 for project in *; do